PrincetonUniversity/AutoSVA/README.md

 B) Alternatively, you can add blackbox <submodule> for those submodule if you want to blackbox them

-C) If the RTL needs some defines to be set, do so also by appending "read -define <NAME>=1" after read -verific
+C) If the RTL needs some defines to be set, do so also by appending "read -define <NAME>=1" after "read -verific"

 ## Reproduce Results at Ariane